tsamardzic/nlp_intro/README.md

 ### Better, contextual, "dynamic" (sub)word vectors

-- more information from the context
+- We can extract more information from the context, more relevant context
-- more nuanced representation
+- We basically represent sequences of symbols (subwords), not single words

 &nbsp;